ctschroeder/tutorials/get-started-with-tableau-master/getting-started-with-tableau-public.md

 [16]: images/getting-started-with-tableau-public/options-for-exporting.png

 ### 16b.
+Screenshot + link

 Take a screenshot.
 Unfortunately, the free Tableau Public doesn't have a good way to export a visualization as a static image like a jpg.
 You can take a screenshot.

 For the best image for a screenshot, look at the toolbar above the "Columns" field, and you'll see a little screen icon.
 Click on that for a clean full screen image you can screenshot.
+(The option below in 16c will give you a higher quality image though.)

+Upload the screenshot and link to your Tableau public site.

+### 16c.
+Download image + link

+Download the image of your chart/graph from Tableau Public.
+In your browser at your Tableau Public account page showing your visualization, look in the upper right.
+ - Next to the star icon and three circles icon you will also see an icon that looks like a square with a downward arrow.
+ - Click it and download an image
+ - Upload the image to your blog post and link to your Tableau account

 ## 17. Let's create a map across multiple states.